By James Atwood | Watch | 22m

 Everybody that is violated is a temple of the living God.

 Every religion in the world, including our own, proclaims a golden rule.”

-DID YOU KNOW?
-We curated four guided learning paths on guns and gun violence to help you learn about the subject through a distinct Christian lens.
+DIG DEEPER: We curated four guided learning paths on guns and gun violence to help you learn about the subject through a distinctly Christian lens.

 More curated sermons on guns/gun violence:

 SERMON: On Gun Violence – A Pro-Life Issue

 In his characteristic passionate, engaging style, activist Shane Claiborne frames gun violence as a pro-life issue for Christians.